3 dead after small plane crashes in Chilliwack, B.C.

 -

-Cyclist finds stolen e-bike for sale at unmarked store in downtown Toronto
+How a cyclist found his stolen bike at a store in downtown Toronto

 A Toronto Metropolitan University (TMU) student is sharing his story after he was able to find his stolen e-bike at an unmarked store in downtown Toronto, less than one day after it first went missing.